More questions will be added as they are raised and answered, If you have a question, don’t hesitate to ask.

 What is the CSA Share Hold Service?

 We offer a share holding service if you cannot pick-up your share on Wednesday.
 Here is how it works: Complete our Share Hold Request form.
 You will need to complete the form before 5:00pm on pick-up day.
 You will receive a confirmation email explaining where your share will be in the walk-in cooler.
 Please pick up your share by Friday at 6:30pm.

 What if I forget to pick up my share?

-We always pack up a few extra shares and put them in the walk-in cooler.
+We always pack up a few extra shares and put them in the reach-in cooler.

-To get to the walk-in cooler, enter the washhouse where we pick-up our shares and walk straight back to the double green doors.
-Go through the doors into the walk-in cooler and you will see paper bags with shares in them.
+To get to the reach-in cooler, walk to the back of the outside pick-up area.
+The reach-in cooler is on the left against the wall.
+You will see paper bags with shares in them.
 PLEASE only take a share marked EXTRA; the other shares with names on them are for people who have submitted a Share Hold Request.